why PG&E Corporation [PCG] is a Good Choice for Investors After New Price Target of $18.73

-PG&E Corporation [NYSE: PCG] gained 3.15% on the last trading session, reaching $16.35 price per share at the time.
-The company report on March 2, 2023 that PG&E Customers’ March Natural Gas Bills Expected to Decrease on Average 75%.
+PG&E Corporation [NYSE: PCG] loss -1.98% on the last trading session, reaching $15.83 price per share at the time.
+The company report on March 9, 2023 that PG&E Customers Can Spring Forward with Safety as Daylight Saving Begins Sunday, March 12.

 Sponsored